Willy Adames Player Props: Brewers vs. Reds

 Willy Adames At The Plate

-- Adames has had an RBI in 25 games this year (31.6%), including nine multi-RBI outings (11.4%).
-He has also driven in three or more of his team's runs in six contests.
+- Adames has an RBI in 26 of 80 games this year, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 29 games this year (36.7%), including multiple runs in eight games.
+- In 30 of 80 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.